Alluxio/alluxio/docs/en/Command-Line-Interface.md

 design your systems to modify files and directories through the Alluxio and avoid directly modifying state in the underlying storage.

+If the `-r` option is used, checkConsistency command will repairing the inconsistency file or directory under the given path.
+If the file or directory is created only in under storage, the file's or directory's metadata will adding in Alluxio.
+If the file in Alluxio but not 100 percent in memory then the file's metadata will be loading in Alluxio again.
+If the file in Alluxio with 100 percent in memory, the file's metadata and the file will be loading in Alluxio again.

 NOTE: This command requires a read lock on the subtree being checked, meaning writes and updates to files or directories in the subtree cannot be completed until this command completes.